kkrt-labs/kakarot-ssj/docs/general/local_state.md

     contextual_logs: Array<T>,
     transactional_logs: Array<T>,
 }
 ```

-The reason for this implementations are that:

-- Including `balances` inside the `Account` struct would require loading the
-  entire bytecode of a ContractAccount, even for simple transfers - which is not
-  optimized as it can be an expensive operation.
-Therefore, by storing these
-  changes in a standalone field in the state, we can apply balance changes
-  without loading the accounts first.
+<span class="caption">The SimpleLog generic struct</span>

-- Storage changes are modeled using a dictionary where the key is the storage
+Storage changes are modeled using a dictionary where the key is the storage
 address to update, and the value is the updated value.
-However, we can't
+However, we can't create
-  create nested dictionaries in Cairo - so we have to separate the accounts
+nested dictionaries in Cairo - so we have to separate the accounts storage
-  storage updates from the account updates themselves.
+updates from the account updates themselves.